HirokeNinky/Hiroke.github.io/README.md

 <p align="center">❤ I'm very interested on Discord bot developing, Website & fivem server.</p>

 - 👋 Hi, I’m Hiroke Ninky
-- 🔭 I’m a student of a university in Serang, Province Banten.
+- 🔭 I am a student at an open university in Serang City, Banten Province.
 - 🌱 I’m currently learning Lua, and some Javascript.
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+IDK
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...